-Topeak has been known in the biking community for decades as making quality biking equipment.
-The Sport II floor pump is another solid addition to their lineup.
+Topeak has been known in the biking community for decades fot making quality biking equipment.
+The Sport II floor pump is a heavy duty floor pump.
 The moment you unpack it, you can tell this is a quality product.

 The forged steel barrel is solid and the steel base, (not cheap plastic) is stable and secure, even when you are pumping vigorously.
 Topeak rates the pump up to 160 psi and I think you could get there if you really needed that much pressure.

-The handle is very large and comfortable, once you start pumping it, it will immediately become obvious it is well designed.
-The head has a 2 headed design that fits both Schrader and Presta/Dunlop valve stems.
+The handle is very large and comfortable, once you start pumping, it will immediately become obvious it is well designed.
+The head is designed to fit both Schrader and Presta/Dunlop valve stems.

-The hose has a good design in the it rotates on the barrel to relieve any stress you put on it.
+The hose has been well designed so it rotates on the barrel to relieve any stress you put on it.
 This ensures it wont break off and will last a long time.

-Another nice design feature is the fact that not only it comes with a needle for inflating balls but it also comes with a bladder needle for inflating rafts, air mattresses etc.
+Another nice design feature is the fact that not only it comes with a needle for inflating balls but it also comes with an attachment for inflating rafts, air mattresses etc.

-What I like is there is a mount at the bottom of the barrel for the extra needles so you don’t lose them.
+My favorite feature is the mount at the bottom of the barrel for the extra needles so you don’t lose them.
 The Topeak floor pump is really a no brainer.
-Its a quality pump that just plain works.
-I think this is the best floor bike pump for the money.
+Its a quality pump that just plain works and is the best bike floor pump for the money.

 The Vibrelli floor pump is a bargain priced pump that will suite all your inflation needs.
 This quality pump has a steel barrel that will last pretty much forever unless you leave it out in the rain.